Spencer1O1/react-native-nfc/README.md

 ## 🎯 Truly Cross-Platform

 Write your NFC code once and it works on **both iOS and Android**.
-The only platform-specific code is the optional Android reader mode configuration.
-Everything else—reading, writing, and all NFC operations—uses the exact same API.
+All NFC operations use the exact same API across platforms.

 This package provides:

-- A unified NFC service (`nfcService`)
+- A unified NFC service with job-based architecture (`nfcService`)
 - High-level protocol namespaces (`nfc.tag`, `nfc.v`, `nfc.ndef`)
 - Low-level tag modules (`nfcTag`, `nfcVTag`, `nfcNdefTag`)
-- Automatic iOS reader restarts
-- Safe Android reader handling
-- Optional React hooks and provider
+- React hooks for one-shot and continuous NFC sessions
 - Technology sessions for NDEF/NfcV and raw commands
 - Builder pattern for NDEF records
+- Automatic session management and cleanup

 The API is designed to be stable, predictable, and easy to use across iOS and Android.